API Reference¶

 - property lifetime¶

-the lock lifetime in seconds, or
+The lock lifetime in seconds, or

-Noneif the lock never expires
+Noneif the lock never expires.Added in version 3.24.0.

 - property mode¶

-the file permissions for the lockfile
+The file permissions for the lockfile.

 - property has_explicit_mode¶

-whether the file permissions were explicitly set
+Whether the file permissions were explicitly set.

 - property is_locked¶